 Special Education

-With certifications for: Early Childhood Education; Elementary Education; Secondary Education
+With certifications in Early Childhood Education, Elementary Education, Secondary Education

 Prepare to teach students with disabilities in this five-year program, earning both bachelor’s and master’s degrees.
 Students receive extensive training in the theory and practice of teaching children with diverse special needs, including autism, learning disabilities such as dyslexia, physical disabilities, and severe disabilities.
 Our fully accredited programs meet all state requirements for highly qualified teachers in special education.

-The Speech Pathology and Audiology major provides the undergraduate coursework set by the American Speech Language and Hearing Association (ASHA) and by the American Academy of Audiology (AAA) that are common prerequisites for students interested in pursuing graduate studies in either Speech Pathology or Audiology.
+The Speech-Language Pathology and Audiology major provides the undergraduate coursework set by the American Speech Language and Hearing Association (ASHA) and by the American Academy of Audiology (AAA) that are common prerequisites for students interested in pursuing graduate studies in either Speech-Language Pathology or Audiology.